naryal2580/sech3r/README.md

 - Input of URLs from a textfile
 - Output to a file
 - Additional Header Assesments for better output
-- Better APIs for chaining of this tool, via pip
-- Other misc. optimizations

 ----